CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 ##Stakeholder: Logan City

 ###Definitions of Performance Criteria
-	Reliability:	Is fraction of the number of data in a satisfactory state divided by the total number of data in the time series.
+	RELIABILITY: Is fraction of the number of data in a satisfactory state divided by the total number of data in the time series.
-	Resiliency: 	Is the probability that if a system is in an unsatisfactory state, the next state will be satisfactory.
+	RESILIENCY: Is the probability that if a system is in an unsatisfactory state, the next state will be satisfactory.
 It is the probability of having a satisfactory value in time period t +1, given an unsatisfactory value in any time period.
-	Vulnerability:	Is a measure of the extent of the differences between the threshold value and the unsatisfactory time series values.
+	VULNERABILITY:	Is a measure of the extent of the differences between the threshold value and the unsatisfactory time series values.

 ###How to calculate performance metrics:
 1. The performance metrics calculation is in **WEAP_LoganCity**
 2. In **Results Tab** in WEAP model

 	a.
 Select the **Chart tab** in the top right.

 	b.
 Select the **Demand**, then **Unmet Demand** from drop down menu.

 	c.
-On the right most drop down select the scenario you want to calculate performance metrics Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir
+On the right most drop down select the scenario you want to calculate performance metrics Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir iv.
-	iv.
 Select **All Years** and demand site as **Logan**
 	v.
 Units are Acre-foot and All months (12) and No comparison selection and export result in excel